AIyer1155/Epsilon-Archive/CP002-monty-hall.md

 ## What This Trains

 The host's constraint is the whole problem.
-When an agent with information takes an action, that action updates your probabilities — even if the action looks neutral.
-This reasoning pattern appears constantly in market microstructure: what does the fact that someone is *willing to trade with you* tell you?
+When an agent with information takes an action, that action updates your probabilities, even if the action looks neutral.
+This reasoning pattern appears constantly in market microstructure: what does the fact that someone is willing to trade with you* tell you?

 ---